kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+None known at this point.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 ## Implementation History

 - 1.33: first KEP revision and implementation
+- 1.35: revised alpha with `effect: None` and DeviceTaintRule status
+- 1.36: graduation to beta (tentative)

 ## Drawbacks